 Victoria Falls from Zimbabwe Side

 Victoria Falls defines the border separating Zimbabwe and Zambia and has a length of over 1 km and a height of over 100 m.
-We stayed in the small town nearby Victoria Falls which was a short walk to reach the entrance of the park.
+We stayed in the small town near Victoria Falls which was a short walk to reach the entrance of the park.
 As soon as we entered, we were immediately blown away by the sound of the falls along with the enormous double rainbow that lined the sky.
 We’ve never seen such a vivid rainbow before, let alone 2!
-Although we just came from Iguazu Falls, it was impossible not to be impressed Victoria Falls.
+Although we just came from Iguazu Falls, it was impossible not to be impressed by Victoria Falls.

 Entrance to the falls on the Zimbabwe side is $30 USD.

 After a painless and rather quick border crossing, we entered the land of Zambia.
 Unfortunately, we had only 2 days to visit Zambia which is a little bit disappointing considering the hefty $50 USD visa fee we had to pay upon arrival.
 Oh well!
 A short visit is better than no visit.